During the history of Bethesda Softworks, the company has been through tough times.

 A List of Bethesda Softworks video games

 There are several video games published by Bethesda Softworks.
-Some digital games include:
+Some video games include:

-Going through some rough times, Bethesda Softworks has not been able to escape some controversies.
+Going through some rough times, Bethesda Softworks could not escape some controversies.

 The Russian developers claimed that Bethesda Softworks did not pay for game sales, agreed in the contract.

-This resulted in the cancellation of the agreement concerning the acquisition of the studio.
+This resulted in the agreement’s cancellation concerning the acquisition of the studio.

 In 2001, Bethesda Softworks released The Elder Scrolls Series III for Xbox and Windows PC.